Attraction 39 / 75

 Central Quadrangle

 Jerome L. Green Hall, the main building for the Law School, is also quite wonderful.
-It was designed by Max Abramovitz, the architect who designed the United Nations.
+It was designed by Max Abramovitz, one of the architects who designed the United Nations Headquarters.
 Also check out Butler Library, Alfred Lerner Hall, and Earl Hall, another one of the oldest buildings on campus.